No. 5 Baylor rallies to top Mississippi 78-75

 Baylor (20-1) rallied from a 15-point deficit in the first half to win its fifth straight game.
 The Bears trailed 50-40 early in the second half, but pushed ahead to take their first lead at 56-54 with 10:25 left after Motley made a pair of free throws.

 It was a close game from that point forward.
-Lecomte hit a decisive 3-pointer with 23 seconds left that made it 78-72 and sent many of the Ole Miss fans to the exits.
+Lecomte hit his decisive 3-pointer with 23 seconds left, making it 78-72 and sending many of the Ole Miss fans to the exits.

+''We had some good looks and Manu is a good shooter and somebody who is capable of going 5 for 6,'' Baylor coach Scott Drew said. ''Whenever he shoots we think it's going in.
+We're blessed he made them today.''

 Ole Miss (12-9) dominated early on and jumped out to a 33-18 lead with 6:33 remaining in the first half.
-Sebastian Saiz and freshman Breein Tyree both scored 20 points for the Rebels.
-That was a career high for Tyree.
+The Rebels used a 1-3-1 zone defense that bothered Baylor for a big chunk of the game.

+But the Bears played much better in the second half, shooting 14 of 26 (53.8 percent) from the field.

+''It was really the first time we've played against a zone like that, so it was kind of weird at first,'' Lecomte said. ''But we figured it out.''

 BIG PICTURE